|Support||Help Desk, Chat, Videos & Knowledge Base|

 Reseller Hosting Plans

-Reseller hosting is basically a shared, VPS, or dedicated server plan with 3rd party billing and management enabled.
-Reseller hosting allows anyone to basically start their own hosting company without actually starting a hosting company.
+Reseller hosting is a shared, VPS, or dedicated server plan with 3rd party billing and management enabled.
+Reseller hosting allows anyone to basically start their own hosting company without actually creating a hosting company.
 Read more about Reseller hosting in this guide.
 It’s a great way for agencies to get recurring revenue and provide extra value for clients.
 Namecheap has a range of reseller hosting products.

 Email Hosting Plans